antzGames/Godot-Universal-Settings-Plugin/README.md

 **Platform Agnostic**: Works out-of-the-box with HTML/Web builds, mobile, and desktop platforms.

-**Customizable Themes**: Supports applying themes to the settings screen, with 4 pre-designed themes included in the demo project.
+**Customizable Themes**: Supports applying themes to the settings screen, with 4 themes included in the demo project.

 **Demo Included**: Comes with a sample project featuring the Godot 3D plush to showcase functionality.